stevenelson35/stevenelson35.github.io/_posts/2022-07-17-salisbury-house-and-gardens.md

 ![20220717_110502.jpg]({{site.baseurl}}/assets/media/20220717_110502.jpg)

-One of Weeks' businesses was one of the first companies to refuse to sell its products to shops that would offer discounts on their products.
+One of Carl's businesses was one of the first companies to refuse to sell its products to shops that would offer discounts on their products.
 The case went to the supreme court before it was lost.

 ![20220717_110246.jpg]({{site.baseurl}}/assets/media/20220717_110246.jpg)